Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 Home » 10 Permissions to Give Yourself

-• Political stress and social stress and anxiety are common responses to division and uncertainty.
+• Political stress increases social stress and anxiety due to media exposure and political division.

-If you’re searching for how to cope with political stress, you’re not alone.
+If you’ve been searching for how to cope with political stress, you’re not alone.

-Across Michigan, many individuals and families are experiencing rising social stress and anxiety due to political division, economic pressure, global instability, and constant media exposure.
-The 24-hour news cycle and social media debates can leave your nervous system in a chronic state of alert.
+Across Michigan and beyond, many people are experiencing increased social stress and anxiety due to political division, economic uncertainty, global instability, and constant media exposure.
+The 24-hour news cycle—combined with social media—can leave your nervous system in a near-constant state of alert.

 • Anxiety